-If there’s one thing Jack loves (aside from Sophie), it’s gunnery!
+If there’s one thing Jack loves (aside from his dear Surprise), it’s gunnery!
 But alas, as Captain, Jack’s duties rarely allow him to take direction of the guns themselves during battle.
 The honor falls instead to the gunner and his crew…

 The Gunner was the senior of any rated ship’s three “standing” warrant officers – along with the Boatswain and the Carpenter, that is to say one of the officers who theoretically remained with a ship throughout its life.
 In fact this was rarely so.
 In very small ships he often acted as an officer of the watch.